burkeholland/ConvertMe/ImageConverter.Package/STORE_SUBMISSION.md

 ### 1. Reserve App Name in Partner Center

 1. Go to Partner Center → Apps and Games → New product → MSIX or PWA app
-2. Reserve the name "Image Converter" (or your preferred name)
+2. Reserve the name "ConvertMe" (or your preferred name)
 3. Note down your **Publisher ID** (format: `CN=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`)

 ### 2. Update Package Identity